Grant-Steinfeld/beanClientLoopBack/docs/SWAGGER-CODEGEN.md

 Copy the swagger.json link to your clipboard.

 ### use loopback command line tooling to generate code
+Make sure you have [an existing loopback application setup ](LOOPBACK-GETTING-STARTED.md) first before generating code.

 using the swagger.json URL generate code by using the following command in a terminal